 Statistically, the knee is the joint, which sustains the most injuries on our body.
 Apart from a sudden movement that can cause an injury, everyday milder “mistakes” may cause soreness and make walking, going up the stairs or exercising painful.
 In any case, we meticulously examine the knee and the appropriate rehabilitation Protocol is followed.

 When a conservative treatment of an injury or a condition does not respond, the problems may need to be treated surgically.
 Physiotherapists’ responsibility is great and we acknowledge the fact.
 We respect the patient’s pain and recognize their desire for quick recovery and this is why we do our best!
-In a constant consultation with the surgeon, we provide state-of-the-art facilities in postoperative rehabilitation and after the time required, we will be there to hold your hands as you get out of bed to take again your first steps!
+In a constant consultation with the surgeon, we provide state-of-the-art facilities in postoperative rehabilitation.
+And after the time required, we will be there to helph you take again your first steps!

 Many times, putting a lot of stress on our joints leads to injuries, which can result in stiffness and swelling.
 Assessment of the patient’s everyday activities along with a detailed medical history will help us understand both the cause of arthritis and the appropriate rehabilitation program.
 Joint pain means pain when moving.
 Put an end to permanent soreness and give activities some quality with Physioathens services.